AymenSekhri/LinuxKernelModulesDevelopments/5.Advanced_Char_Drivers/README.md

 file, however, it yields an ENOTTY error return.

 ## Accessing User Space Memory From the Kernel
 When your driver is executing, the user space process which called the driver is not necessary is still in memory, so direct access to user space pointer may cause some problems (page fault, data from other process, not user data at all).
-Thus, there are some function used to bring some of the user mode process memory.
+Thus, there are some function used to bring some of the user mode process memory.<br>
+The kernel knows which process that called the driver so you don't have to specify it in the following functions.
 ### *copy_from_user*/*copy_to_user*
 ```
 unsigned long copy_to_user (void __user* to, const void* from, unsigned long	n);
 unsigned long copy_from_user (void* to, const void __user* from,unsigned long n);
 ```
-As have been explained before.
+As has been explained before.
 ### *access_ok*
 ```int access_ok(int type, const void *addr, unsigned long size);```<br>
 This function checks if the user pointer is indeed in user space not the kernel space.<br>